 According to research, the simple act of thinking about the things you are grateful for, causes the parasympathetic nervous system, the part that promotes calm and peaceful feelings, to be triggered.
 This can cause chemical reactions such as increasing oxytocin (the hormone that helps with bonding in relationships and increases good feelings) while decreasing cortisol (the stress hormone that can cause a variety of health issues).

-November 2016, the American Heart Association published information on a study that was conducted on heart patients who had asymptomatic heart failure.
+The American Heart Association published information on a study that was conducted on heart patients who had asymptomatic heart failure.
 The researchers measured evaluated their levels of gratitude and found that the patients who were more grateful slept better, experienced less anxiety, and had decreased depression.
-These people also had healther hearts and lower levels of inflammation.
-The lower levels of inflammation as well as a more positive outlook also help patients better manage pain.
+These people also had healthier hearts and lower levels of inflammation.
+The lower levels of inflammation, as well as a more positive outlook, also help patients better manage pain.